Ngaire44/phase_1_project/README.md

 ## 📊 Business Understanding

 ### Project Overview
-As the company explores entry into the aviation industry, this project uses aviation accident data from the National Transportation Safety Board (1962–2023) to identify strategic opportunities and risk factors.
+As the company explores entry into the aviation industry, this project uses aviation accident data from the National Transportation Safety Board (1962–2023) to identify strategic opportunities and risk factors. (https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses).
 By analyzing trends, causes, and survivability of aviation incidents, we aim to identify low-risk aircrafts to buy and guide data-informed decisions.
-### Business Objective
+### Business Objective and Understanding
 Provide actionable insights to support aircraft purchase decisions that minimize operational risk.
 These insights will assist internal stakeholders, investors, and insurers in evaluating the safety profiles of aircraft types and aviation sectors.

 ## ❓ Key Business Questions